 - You deserve a voice in this process

 - We can do better together

-- I listen to what you have to say and want to hear your thoughts on the matter at hand.
+- I listen to what you say and want to hear your thoughts on the matter.

 - Thank you for being here today/for participating in this discussion

 - I’m sorry for my mistakes